Alzheimer’s Disease Treatment

-However, none of the treatments available today for Alzheimer’s disease slows or stops the damage to neurons that causes Alzheimer’s symptoms and eventually makes the disease fatal.
+However, none of the treatments available today for Alzheimer’s disease slows or stops the damage to neurons.

 Many factors contribute to the difficulty of developing effective treatments for Alzheimer’s disease.
 These factors include the high cost of drug development, the relatively long time needed to observe disease progression in Alzheimer’s, and the structure of the brain, which is protected by the blood-brain barrier, through which few drugs can cross.